Home Divorce Legal Separations

 San Diego Legal Separation Lawyers

-Information on Legally Separating in California
+Information on Legally Separating in San Diego

 There are many instances in which a married couple may elect to separate without actively pursuing divorce.
 Some couples decide to live apart on a permanent basis without ever planning to file for divorce.
 A couple may also choose to separate temporarily before determining whether or not divorce is the right decision.